buddyd16/Structural-Engineering/README.md

 Structural Engineering Modules (Python 2.7 primarily) Everything was developed using a standard install of the 2.7.10 version of Python XY which can be downloaded from here: https://python-xy.github.io/downloads.html

+## Strap Beam - strap_beam_gui.py
+Tkinter GUI based Python Program requires the analysis folder and contained py files and the concrete folder and contained python files Currently an alpa level program there are several validation checks not being performed such as numebr of bars required in the strap actually fitting in the strap, etc.

 ## Concrete T beam - depends on concrete_beam_classes in the same directory
 Tkinter GUI based Python program.
 Provides various code defined capacities based on strain compatibility.
 Currently based on ACI 318-08.
 Calculates elevation